Skip to content

 Meet Boldly

-How Much Should You Pay For An Executive Assistant in 2023?
+How Much Should You Pay For An Executive Assistant in 2024?

-In 2023, an experienced, US-based executive assistant’s salary averages $35–60 an hour.
+In 2024, an experienced, US-based executive assistant’s salary averages $35–60 an hour.

-Although, the range is surprisingly diverse.
+Although the range is surprisingly diverse.

 The Wall Street Journal profiled an executive assistant earning a jaw-dropping $400,000/yr.
+If that was true in 2022, where are we today?

 In the past, only the most senior execs have had this type of high-end assistant.

 If you are simply looking to delegate one-off tasks such as data entry, answering phone calls, or handling some online research, you can get away with paying even less.
 There are platforms offering pools of virtual assistants that will do such work for $10/hr.
+The average cost of a virtual assistant can be kept surprisingly low (although that comes with some trade-offs).

-So how much should you be paying?
-In short, it depends on the kind of support and how much support you’ll need.
+It depends on the kind of support and how much support you’ll need.
+In this article, we’ll share how to:

 • Calculate the ROI on an executive assistant’s salary